shaunahan/Potato_Disease_Classification/README.md

 Dataset credits: https://www.kaggle.com/arjuntejaswi/plant-village

 Farmers every year face economic loss and crop waste due to various diseases in potato plants.
-In this classification model, I used CNN to build a model.
-Technology stack for this project will be,
+In this project, I built a CNN deep learning model using potato plant images.
+The goal of this model is to classify these images as either healthy or early blight or late blight.

+Technology used:
-Model Building: tensorflow, CNN, data augmentation, tf dataset Backend Server and ML Ops: tf serving, FastAPI
+Model Building: tensorflow, CNN, data augmentation, tf dataset Backend Server and ML Ops: FastAPI
 Model Optimization: Quantization, Tensorflow lite
-Frontend: React JS, React Native
-Deployment: GCP (Google cloud platform, GCF (Google cloud functions)